cerb/cerb.github.io/_docs/admin/setup/mail/sender-addresses.md

 Navigate to **Setup** >> **Mail** >> **Sender Addresses**.

-These are the email addresses that you can send mail from.
+These are the addresses that you can send email from.

+The simplest configuration is to use a single sender address for all outgoing mail.
+This could be an address like support@, help@, contact@, or team@.
+In this configuration, you can still receive email from any number of mailboxes.

+Alternatively, you may configure distinct sender addresses per department, team, project, subsidiary, or brand.
+Depending on your mail server, you may be restricted to a list of verified sender addresses.
+You may need to use a different mail transport per identity.

 Each sender address has the following options: